 Overview

-The project falls into the Nationally Significant Infrastructure Project (NSIP) process defined through the Planning Act 2008 (as amended) and was considered under Part 3 Section 29 of the legislation.
-Responsibility for accepting and examining the NSIP application rested with the Secretary of State and not the local authorities, who were identified as statutory consultees, or ‘host’ authorities, in the NSIP process.
+The project fell into the Nationally Significant Infrastructure Project (NSIP) process defined through the Planning Act 2008 (as amended) and was considered under Part 3 Section 29 of the legislation.
+Responsibility for accepting and examining the NSIP application rested with the Secretary of State for Environment, Food and Rural Affairs and not the local authorities, who were identified as statutory consultees, or ‘host’ authorities, in the NSIP process.

 Discharge of requirements

-Anglian Water has started to apply to discharge the requirements included in the Development Consent Order (DCO) which are equivalent of planning conditions.
+Anglian Water started to apply to discharge the requirements included in the Development Consent Order (DCO) which are equivalent of planning conditions.
 The requirements and process for discharge are set out in the DCO along with the key consultees.

-As of 5 June 2025, the following requirements have been discharged:
+As of 22 August 2025, the following requirements have been discharged:

 - Requirement 09(2)(a)(iii): Pollution Incident Control Plan